-Most new homeowners - when presented with a bare room - are overwhelmed with possibilities and insecurities of furniture arrangement.
-They may stand in the middle of the room, shake their heads, and wonder where in the world to start.
-Although I can't tell each of you where you should put what furniture, I can give you some questions which will help you think about how you will use your space and some general guidelines for furniture arranging.
+Most new homeowners—when presented with a bare room—are overwhelmed with possibilities and insecurities of furniture arrangement.
+They may stand in the middle of the room, shake their heads and wonder where in the world to start.
+Although we can't tell each of you where you should put what furniture, we can give you some questions which will help you think about how you will use your space and some general guidelines for furniture arranging.

 - Look at the entrances to the room.
 Do you have doors?
 Do they open in or out?
 If they open in, you will need to allow room for those to open fully.

 - Do you use the room as a pathway to another room?
 Is the room a destination room?
 In other words, is the room one that people go to or go through?
 If they go through, you need an easily navigable pathway from one room to another.

 - How do you want to feel in the room?
 Do you want it to be cozy and intimate?
 Do you want an open and spacious feel?
 Furniture in a cozy room tends to be placed in closer groups.
 An open feel needs more space between pieces.

 - Are you going to use the room for entertaining?
 If so, you need flexibility in your furniture choices.
 Extra seating may be placed out of the way and be moved into use when company comes.

 Furniture Placement Guidelines

 - Between the sofa and side chairs, designers normally allow 48 to 100 inches.
 But you should adjust the space according to your family's needs.
 If you feel more comfortable with the chairs closer or if you are better able to hear conversations, then move them closer.